MicrosoftDocs/azure-dev-docs/java/spring-framework/deploy-spring-boot-java-app-with-maven-plugin.md

 ---
-title: Deploy a Spring Boot JAR file app to Azure with Maven
+title: Deploy a Spring Boot JAR file Web App to Azure App Service on Linux
-description: Learn how to deploy a Spring Boot app to the cloud using the Maven Plugin for Azure Web App for Linux.
+description: Learn how to deploy a Spring Boot App Jar file to App Service on Linux using the Maven Plugin for Azure Web App.
 services: app-service
 documentationcenter: java
 author: bmitchell287